leszekkrol/skutecznyplan.pl/README.md

 # Skuteczy Plan
 > This is the website of the "Skuteczny Plan" podcast hosted by Leszek W. Król.
-It's silly and weird and (if you look hard enough) might contain the odd insight.

 This site is built with [Nuxt.js](http://nuxtjs.org).